rawitat/gtypist_lessons/programming_quotes.typ

 I:Ed Post
 S:As long as there are ill-defined goals, bizarre bugs, and unrealistic :schedules, there will be Real Programmers willing to jump in and Solve The :Problem, saving the documentation for later.
-Long live FORTRAN!
+Long live Fortran!

 *:LEGACY_13
 I:Larry Wall